go to top

 7. An Application for Registration

 When attending Service NSW or motor registry, you must pay the registration fee, stamp duty and a fee for the number plates.
+You need to show evidence of eligibility for a pensioner or other concession if it applies.

 Number plates will be issued, which you must immediately attach to your vehicle.
 Registration certificates are not issued in NSW for light vehicles.